shivenpatel399/Word-Hunt-hehe/README.md

-# How to piss off SciOly Word Hunt Sweats
+# How to use Brute-Forcer
 ## Step by Step
 1. Click on this [Shiven's Hunter](https://shivenpatel399.github.io/WordSniper/)
 2. Start your Word Hunt game.